daniel-ilett/blog/_posts/2019-05-18-tut1-6-smo-painting.md

 date: 2019-05-18
 ---

-This tutorial takes a look at the Oil Painting effect seen in Snapshot Mode.
-For this, we'll use a type of filter traditionally used to denoise images without losing fidelity around edges, which has the peculiar property of introducing painting-like artefacts.
+This tutorial takes a look at the Oil Painting effect seen in Snapshot Mode, which makes your snapshot look like it's been painted on a canvas.
+Mario Paint, anyone?
+For this, we'll use a type of filter traditionally used to de-noise images without losing fidelity around edges, which has the peculiar property of introducing painting-like artefacts.

 <hr/>